-At What Age Can Your Child Sit in the Front Seat of the Car?
+At What Age Can Kids Sit in the Front Seat?

-A child’s safety holds prime importance for the parents.
-You, as parents, would do your best to safeguard or protect your kid.
-Day-to-day activities, such as driving with your child in a car, can raise several questions, including whether or not he can sit in the front seat.
+A child’s safety is of prime importance to parents.
+As parents, you would do your best to safeguard or protect your kid.
+Day-to-day activities, such as driving with your child in a car, can raise several questions, including when can kids sit in the front seat and whether it is safe for them to do so.
 This article will put all those questions to rest.
-Read on to know what age is apt for your little one to sit in the front seat, and some safety rules and tips you can use to ensure he is protected.
+Read on to know what age is apt for your little one to sit in the front seat and some safety rules and tips you can use to ensure he is protected.

 When Can Your Child Sit in the Front Seat of a Car?

-A child is able to use a seat belt, with a booster in the age group of 8-12 years.
-However, it’s only after 13 years of age (or when he is at least 4 feet 9 inches tall) that NHTSA (USA) recommends the use of front seating in the car.
-Sitting in the back seat is much safer for your kid in comparison to the front seat, as it puts your kid under lesser risks in case of an accident or collision.
-However, if the child is a teenager, and still wishes to sit in front, a few rules should be followed for safety.
+A child is able to use a seat belt with a booster in the age group of 8-12 years.
+Wondering what’s the age to sit in the front seat of a car?
+It’s only after 13 years of age (or when he is at least 4 feet 9 inches tall) that NHTSA (USA) recommends using front seating in the car.
+Sitting in the back seat is much safer for your kid than the front seat, as it puts them at lesser risk in case of an accident or collision.
+However, if the child is a teenager and still wishes to sit in front, a few rules should be followed for safety.

 Safety Rules to Keep in Mind When a Child Is Sitting in the Front Seat